|

 Uracil is used in animals and plants to help carry out the synthesis of many enzymes necessary for cell function through bonding with riboses and phosphates (Garrett and Grisham).
 Uracil serves as an allosteric regulator and coenzyme for reactions in the human body and in plants (Brown 1998).

-Uracil is one of the four nucleotide bases in the nucleic acid RNA.
-The others are adenine (A), cytosine (C), and guanine (G).
-In RNA, uracil binds to adenine v...
+Uracil is one of the four nucleobases in the nucleic acid RNA that are represented by the letters A, G, C and U. The others are adenine (A), cytosine (C), and guanine (G).

 |